 Couples in complex and challenging circumstances can use marital mediation to preserve and strengthen their…

-In North Carolina, parties who file claims for equitable distribution of property, post-separation support, alimony, child support, child custody, or visitation can be ordered to participate in mediation.
+In North Carolina, parties who sue for equitable distribution of property, post-separation support, and alimony are ordered by the court to participate in mediation.

-Court-ordered mediation is a different animal than private mediation.
-If it's an equitable distribution or alimony case (you and your spouse are fighting about money or property), you'll go with your lawyers to a mediator recommended by your lawyers.
-You'll never see your spouse.
-You'll sit in separate rooms while the mediator goes back and forth.
-You'll spend a lot of time wondering what the mediator is talking with your spouse about.
+Court-ordered mediation is different than the mediation that we provide.
+You and your spouse will sit in separate rooms with your lawyers, and the mediator will go back and forth.
+You'll spend a lot of time wondering what the mediator is talking with your spouse about and why it's taking so long.
 You'll pay for your attorney's time and the mediator's time while you are waiting.
-The mediator will bring proposals back and forth.
+The mediator will carry offers between the rooms.
 If your spouse makes a ridiculous offer, you will be angry, and you will make a ridiculous counteroffer.
 This exchange will continue for much of the day until you are thoroughly exhausted.
 Each of you will feel pushed (by your lawyer and the mediator) to give up things that are important to you.
-And when it's finally over, you will probably feel like you gave up more than your spouse.
+And when it's finally over, you will probably feel like you gave up more than you should have.

 How would you prefer to settle your case?